JamieB92/portfolio-project-three/README.md

 Get item:<br>
 <img src="./images/item-get.png">

+The user also has other commands in the game as well.<br>
+If the user types in "Restart" the game will restart and rember the users name:<br>

 ## Alien interaction
 ### Beat
 When the user comes into contact with an intruder, the user will have to have collected a certain number of items to be able to defeat the intruders.<br>